 Editor & Reviewer

 Sash is currently working on her Bachelor of Arts at York University in Toronto, Canada.

-Sash’s aim as an editor is to ensure that the author’s feelings are portrayed in the best possible light.
+As an editor, Sash aims to ensure that the author’s feelings are portrayed in the best possible light.

-In the winter of 2021-22, if COVID allows, Sash will be furthering her education in South Korea, at Ewha Womans University where she will focus on learning the Korean language.
+In the winter of 2021-22, if COVID allows, Sash will be furthering her education in South Korea at Ewha Womans University, where she will learn the Korean language.

 Reviewer & Future Librarian